zverok/spylls/docs/index.rst

 Completeness
 ------------

-Generally, **Spylls** thrives for the *full* port, handling all possible quirks and rare options, that's the idea of the project.
+Generally, **Spylls** strives for the *full* port, handling all possible quirks and rare options, that's the idea of the project.
 (Would be rather easy to make dictionary reader + word lookup working for most simple cases, but that would bring no value.)

 The current state of the port: